brendanjohnharris/Criticality/README.md

 This repository accompanies the paper "Tracking the distance to criticality in systems with unknown noise".
 The two new features we introduce in the paper are `CR_RAD_1`, available in [RAD.m](./Feature_Analysis/Custom_features/dynamicalDistributions/RAD.m), and `fitSupercriticalHopfRadius_1`, available in [fitSupercriticalHopfRadius.m](./Feature_Analysis/Custom_features/dynamicalDistributions/potentialDistributions.m).
-The bulk of this repository is concerned with simulating dynamical systems with varying control parameters and noise strengths then analysing _hctsa_ features of the resulting time series; we provide a guide to this workflow in the following sections.
+The bulk of this repository is concerned with simulating dynamical systems with varying control parameters and noise strengths then analyzing _hctsa_ features of the resulting time series; we provide a guide to this workflow in the following sections.
 First, in this section, we describe a procedure for reproducing the figures from the paper using code contained in the `paper/` directory.

-To add this repository to the matlab path, download [_hctsa_](https://zenodo.org/doi/10.5281/zenodo.3927083) v0.98 and run `startup()` in the _hctsa_ directory, then run [`add_all_subfolders.m`](add_all_subfolders.m) in the top-level `Criticality` directory.
+To add this repository to the Matlab path, download [_hctsa_](https://zenodo.org/doi/10.5281/zenodo.3927083) v0.98 and run `startup()` in the _hctsa_ directory, then run [`add_all_subfolders.m`](add_all_subfolders.m) in the top-level `Criticality` directory.
 To reproduce figures 1 to 5, first download the main dataset (produced with the workflow described below or hosted on [figshare](https://doi.org/10.6084/m9.figshare.23995104.v1)).
 Place the `time_series_data.mat` file at `papers/time_series_data.mat`, navigate to `paper/`, and run the script [`figures.m`](paper/figures.m).

 Supplemental figure 2 can be reproduced by running the following scripts (in order, in their respective directories):